sampsyo/cs6120/content/blog/2020-12-09-slp/index.md

 """
 [[extra.authors]]
 name = "Ankush Rayabhari"
-latex = true
 +++

 ## Background

 As applications process more and more data, processors now include so called SIMD registers and instructions, to enable more parallelism.
-These registers are extra wide, a 512-bit wide register can hold 16 32-bit words.
+These registers are extra wide: a 512-bit wide register can hold 16 32-bit words.
 Instructions on these registers perform the same operation on each of the packed data types.

 For example, on Intel processors, the instruction vaddps adds each of the